Considerations for platforms using Connect

 Disputes are a frustrating part of the payments process, but you can help sellers on your platform understand the process with the following references:

 For standalone accounts, we notify the account holder directly about any disputes, and they will be able to use their Stripe dashboard to respond with evidence.
 Your platform can also collect the evidence from them and use the Stripe API to submit that information on their behalf.

 For managed accounts, you must collect and submit this information on behalf of the connected account, as they don’t have the option of submitting evidence through the Stripe dashboard.

 You can help guide your users through the dispute evidence submission process, and even send us evidence on their behalf through our API.

-We send transfers on a rolling basis.
+We send payouts on a rolling basis.
 Since the timing can vary between countries, the seller can find their schedule in their Dashboard.
 There’s more info here.
-There’s also info on why transfers might fail here.
+There’s also info on why payouts might fail here.

 These docs will walk you through the steps needed to integrate Stripe Connect into your platform:

 If you already have existing integrations, there’s a few options to consider:

 - Switching from standalone to managed accounts: If you’re already using Connect (thanks!), there’s no change required.
 Your existing integration is the standalone accounts flow described above.
 However, if you prefer to have more control over the seller experience, you can choose to use managed accounts.
 The technical integration is more complex, and you’ll need to start handling refunds, disputes, and customer support.
 The integration process is described here.

 - Switching from the Transfers API: We won’t break any existing integrations as we deprecate the